min2ha/ukwa-site/content/target/33690/index.en.md

   "subject": "Easter Rising "
 }

-# Enemies of the State: The Easter Rising and Irish Detainees in Reading Prison

 Blog about the history project of the University of Reading in cooperation with Berkshire Record Office